erfan-seifi/PlanningUsingRangeSensors/README.md

 # Planning Using Range Sensors

 This project demonstrates the mathematical and algorithmic principles behind egocentric occupancy maps, motion planning, and trajectory generation using range sensor data.
-The implementation is inspired by the MATLAB example ["Create Egocentric Occupancy Maps Using Range Sensors"](https://www.mathworks.com/help/nav/ug/create-egocentric-occupancy-maps-using-range-sensors.html).

 ## Mathematical Foundations